fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11b.md

 Define a npm script <code>test:e2e</code> for running the e2e tests from the command line.

-**Note** do not include the word <i>spec</i> in the Cypress test file name, that would cause also Jest to run it, and it might cause problems.

-**Another thing to note** is that although the page renders the Pokemon names with an initial capital letter, the names are actually written with lowercase letters in the source, so you should test for <code>ivysaur</code> instead of <code>Ivysaur</code>!
+**Note** is that although the page renders the Pokemon names with an initial capital letter, the names are actually written with lowercase letters in the source, so you should test for <code>ivysaur</code> instead of <code>Ivysaur</code>!

 Ensure that the test passes locally.
 Remember that the Cypress tests _assume that the application is up and running_ when you run the test!
-If you have forgotten the details (that happened to me too!), please see [part 5](/en/part5/end_to_end_testing) how to get up and running with Cypress.
+If you have forgotten the details, please see [part 5](/en/part5/end_to_end_testing) how to get up and running with Cypress.

-Once the end to end test works in your machine, include it in the GitHub Action workflow.
+Once the end-to-end test works in your machine, include it in the GitHub Action workflow.
 By far the easiest way to do that is to use the ready-made action [cypress-io/github-action](https://github.com/cypress-io/github-action).
 The step that suits us is the following:

 ```js
 - name: e2e tests